ashokb24/good-morning-tweet-bot/README.md

 - Create an API Key to access the end points of newsapi.org.
 - Install the newsapi python library using pip install command and mention the package name in requirements.txt so that serverless framework download the required package.
 - See the below code snippet to call the newsapi.
 For more information on newsapi python library, refer https://github.com/mattlisiv/newsapi-python
+- newsapi for developer profile, has a cap of 500 requests per day.
+So plan accordingly as per your needs.
 ```
     news_api = NewsApiClient(api_key=os.environ['NEWSAPI_API_KEY'])
     top_headlines = news_api.get_top_headlines(sources=source_name,